sonicoder86/ngx-http-test/readme.md

 It is not necessary to give the response, in that case the backend will respond with 200 empty response.

+Also the expected url can be given as a regular expression instead of a string.

 For requests outside of GET the request body can be also specified.

 ```typescript